RentFreeMedia/rentfreemedia/docs/manage_media.md

 [https://github.com/torchbox/wagtailmedia](https://github.com/torchbox/wagtailmedia)

+Your storage for premium content must be compatible with [django-storages](https://django-storages.readthedocs.io/en/latest/) or, you must provide your own storage library and settings, one or the other.
+The default storage classes are compatible with Digital Ocean and are specified in `rentfree / custom_storages.py` if you need to change any options.
+There's a storage class for static files, a storage class for public media, and a storage class for premium / private media.
+They are named accordingly.
+The primary difference between them is that the premium / private bucket is set to not use any CDN-type URL, and is set to private for all objects.

+Premium media embedded in pages with the provided javascript player uses temporary signed URLs from the storage backend, whereas RSS feed premium media items use X-Sendfile URLs.
+RSS feed X-Sendfile media downloads are tracked in the `Subscriptions` menu in the CMS, the embedded player in site pages does not register a download for playing premium media via the embedded player.
+The idea behind this design is that users sharing their feed with others is the most common form of illegal sharing of premium content, whereas it's less likely that a user would give their username and password for a site with billing information on it to another person or group of people.

 ## Important Concepts in This Section
 1. Generally, throughout the site images are converted to jpeg automatically, so uploading large PNG files is best-practice for image uploads.